jameszah/ESP32-CAM-Video-Recorder-junior/README.md

   You can just compile, download, power-on ... and it will record a series of 3 minute, SVGA videos on your SD card ... while you read on ...

+## Update Sep 13, 2020 - adding complexity
+v02 - basic version

+v04 - added wifi, time, stream @ 5 fps, and photos at 1 fps
+    - you need to add your wifi ssid and password below
+    - if you walk away from your wifi, then wifi will fail and continue recording
+    - if you walk back to your wifi -- I think it will not recover until reboot

+ ## Original Sep 12, 2020

   by James Zahary Sep 12, 2020
      jamzah.plc@gmail.com